qchen2017/BloodVesselVisualization/README.md

 - Length was right, didn't need to fix, just used the wrong variable when putting into text box. fixed that
 - included the bound check for ref point

+NEW:
+    - fixed memory: included delete scene at the beginning of updateView
+    - included exit shortcut